Mickey & Sylvia, ‘Love is Strange’ (live video)

 And do you know what song jumped out at her, from way back in the 1900s?
-A very lovely easy-listening cut by the British duo Everything But The Girl, ‘Love is Strange‘ (nice clip!).
+A very lovely easy-listening cut by the British duo Everything But The Girl, ‘Love is Strange‘.
 EBTG was Ben Watt (guitars, arrangements, backing vocals) and Tracey Thorn (unforgettable lead vocals).
-They got together in 1982, and took their name from a sign placed in the window of a local furniture shop, which claimed “for your bedroom needs, we sell everything but the girl.”
+They got together in 1982, and took their name from a sign placed in the window of a local furniture shop, which claimed “For your bedroom needs, we sell everything but the girl.”
 They’ve had a surprising and successful second career as mix artists (I choose to not fully grasp what that implies).
 But what appeals to me is their first career, which included a whole string of tasteful, stripped-down acoustic covers (and some originals), often with jazzy underpinnings.
-The long list of lovely hits includes Rod Stewart’s ‘I Don’t Want to Talk About It‘; a very successful version of one of the most-recorded songs I know from recent years, Cindy Lauper’s ‘Time After Time’, and my very favorite, the EBTG original ‘Each and Every One‘.
+Their long list of lovely hits includes Rod Stewart’s ‘I Don’t Want to Talk About It‘; a very successful version of one of the most-recorded songs I know from recent years, Cindy Lauper’s ‘Time After Time’, and my very favorite, the EBTG original ‘Each and Every One‘.

-But of course when the young lady focused on ‘Love Is Strange’, it sent me right back to the original version.
+But of course when the young lady from work focused on ‘Love Is Strange’, it sent me right back to the original version.
 Before Kenny Rogers and Dolly Parton.
 Before Peaches & Herb.
 Before Don and Phil Everly.
 Before Lonnie Donegan.
 Even before Buddy Holly.
 Before all the movies and TV shows it has appeared in, including the silly ‘sexy’ cha-cha scene (supposedly spontaneous and improvised) in the movie ‘Dirty Dancing’ and (so I read in Wikipedia) ‘Deep Throat’.

 The inspiring original was a #1-hit wonder in 1957 by Mickey ‘Guitar’ Baker and his guitar student Little Sylvia Vanderpool (later Robinson).
 The song features provocative verbal interplay between Mickey and Sylvia, a memorable guitar riff, a quasi-Latin beat, a catchy melodic line and an indelible harmony.
 They recorded a bunch of other R&B material, but nothing else stuck in our collective AM mind.
 Here’s a clip of their ‘Dearest’ (which Buddy Holly also recorded) with a bunch of really great photos.
 And here are the very forgettable ‘No Good Lover’ and ‘Oh Yeah!
 Uh Huh‘.
 But you will be pleased to learn, as I was, that Mickey had a great career as a very popular studio guitarist at the time.
 And Sylvia not only had a #3 hit sleaze soul hit in 1973 with ‘Pillow Talk’, as explicit for 1973 as ‘Love Is Strange’ was for 1957; but also in the 1980s the little lady became a producer for the Sugar Hill label and a major force in the emergence of rap music.